*Draft only, program subject to change.

 Ideally a comprehensive economic agreement or FTA would reinforce the development of Canada – China economic ties.
 We can learn from the experience of others such as Australia, New Zealand and Korea.
 But what are our own expectations and our priorities?
 How can an agreement best respond to the needs and capacities of Canada’s regions – and of specific sectors?

 Chair: Ken Sunquist, former ADM and Chief Trade Commissioner; Senior Fellow, China Institute, University of Alberta

 Guy Saint-Jacques, former Canadian Ambassador to the P. R. China (2012-2016)

 Dan Ciuriak, former Deputy Chief Economist at the formerly called Department of Foreign Affairs and International Trade (DFAIT, now Global Affairs Canada), Director and Principal, Ciuriak Consulting Inc.

 Jason Krips, Deputy Minister, Ministry of Economic Development and Trade, Government of Alberta

-Bruce Christie, Chief Air Negotiator and Director General, Intellectual Property and Services, Global Affairs Canada
+Bruce Christie, Chief Air Negotiator & Director General, Services, Intellectual Property and Investment Trade Policy Bureau, Global Affairs Canada

 2:45 - 4:00 PM Panel 4